Authored by the expert who managed and guided the team behind the Greece Property Pack

 Is it realistic to exit with profit in the Greek Islands as of 2026?

-As of early 2026, the likelihood of exiting with a profit in the Greek Islands is medium to high if you hold for 7 to 10 years, buy in a resilient location, and don't overpay at purchase, but short-term flips are risky given transaction costs and market volatility.
+As of 2026, the chance of selling with a profit in the Greek Islands is medium to high if you hold long enough and buy a home with real local and tourist demand.

 What sources have we used to write this blog article?